maliheNoroozi/spotify-new-releases/README.md

 - Centralized control over API configuration.
 - Cleaner and DRY (Don't Repeat Yourself) codebase.
 - Facilitates easier updates and maintenance, e.g., if the Spotify API changes.

-### Transition to Axios

-The project currently uses the Fetch API for all requests.
-If Axios were to be adopted project-wide:

-1. Update all API calls to use Axios.
-2. Adjust existing tests to mock Axios instead of Fetch.
-3. Optionally, use [MSW](https://mswjs.io/) for API request mocking during testing.

 ## Limitations